anklimov/lighthub/README.md

 * Ethernet                              https://github.com/anklimov/Ethernet
 * SPI (standard)

-Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) and ESP is not completed yet.
+Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) is done since v 0.96 Next step ESP portation

-Core is mostly migrated
+#Platforms specific details:

 AVR version is basic and have all functions

-Another platforms limitations (todo):
+*DMX-out is software (DMXSimple) on pin3

 SAM3X8E:
-*DMX-in - not deployed yet
+*default PWM frequency
+*both, DMX-in and DMX-out are hardware USART based.
+Use USART1 (pins 18 and 19) for DMX-out and DMX-in

 ESP:
 *Wifi instead Ether not implemented yet